Q) Are you as good as a real teacher?

 Q) What can your tutoring offer that a student can’t already get from their teacher?

-A) Please remember, I have been a good teacher for 20 years.
+A) Please remember, I have been a good teacher for more than 20 years.
 A 60-minute school lesson will typically consist of settling and registration, collecting and commenting on homework and reviewing previous work before it’s time to tackle the new learning.
 A talented teacher will be able to hold the interest of the class but will need to ensure that the everyone has grasped the material.
 Consequently, extending the understanding of the most able or supporting a struggling student may not happen regularly (and might not happen at all).
 This dynamic often results in strong students doing work which is either repetitive or too simple, whereas weaker students could just be left more confused than ever.
 Whilst juggling the delivery of a class practical activity, ensuring good behaviour, maintaining safety and addressing any pastoral issues which may arise, with a class full of students at different abilities, how much time is the teacher able to give to each individual student to support their own personalised learning?
 It is not unusual for each student to receive less than a few precious minutes of focused individual time from the teacher in a lesson, often less.
 A one-size-fits-all lesson could leave an individual student unchallenged or left behind.

 The enormous advantage of personalised tutorials is that I ensure the student is constantly learning in their ‘zone of proximal development.’
 Here’s what that means: If the student can do the work independently, then they don’t need me – it’s too easy.
 If the work is too difficult for the student to understand even with my help, then it hasn’t been broken down sufficiently.
 The tutoring skill which maximises the learning progress is ensuring that the student can fully grasp the material with support, then the tutor relaxes the support to foster independent consolidation (through homework which I always provide).
 Maybe it's like teaching a child to ride a bicycle: let go too early and they crash.
 Hang on too long and they don’t reach their potential.
 The trick is knowing how to support and when to let go!